FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 -- {x = 1.0, y = 20,  z = 30}
 ```

-# collectgarbage()

-Although most Lua environments will perform [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) sweeps automatically, FarmBot's implementation does not.

-If you are authoring a long running Lua script, such as one that iterates over large loops, it is essential that you call `collectgarbage()` manually.
-Failing to do so will cause the system to crash when it runs out of memory.

 # check_position(coord, tolerance)

 `check_position(coordinate, tolerance)` returns `true` if the device is within the `tolerance` range of `coordinate`.